ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 Some of the possible extreme combinations here (e.g. a Critical bug of Lowest priority) will seem unlikely, though it may be possible to understand some apparently contradictory combinations where work-arounds are available and it is clear the bug may take a while to fix and/or will be fixed in a later release.
 These judgements should be part of the triage process.

+"Trivial" bugs could be assigned to new developers as introductory exercises.
 Note that there is a `JIRA Bug Dashboard <https://jira.skatelescope.org/secure/Dashboard.jspa?selectPageId=14101>`_, which shows both SKB and team-level bugs.